-Home Affairs Minister Peter Dutton’s portfolio has again been extended – he will now host ABC’s seven o’clock bulletin, in a move designed to ensure Australians hear the right news.
+Defence Minister Peter Dutton’s portfolio has been extended to including hosting ABC’s seven o’clock bulletin, in a move designed to ensure Australians hear the right news.

 Mr Dutton – who will take on the role in addition to his existing responsibilities – has extensive media experience and is seen as having a better grasp than his predecessors of the types of stories Australians should hear.

 A senior ABC executive said it was a positive step for the national broadcaster, and part of the ABC’s vision to appeal to a broader range of Australian MPs.
-“I think it’s true that we have become a bit niche.
-I think it’s true that we’ve been slow to modernise.
+“I think it’s true that we have become a bit niche, that we’ve been slow to modernise.
 And I think it’s fair to say we’ve lost sight of what Australian Governments in the 21st Century want from their news”.